-APPROVE the request for current use taxation "Open space" classification with a Public Benefit Rating of 23 points, subject to the following requirements:
+APPROVE the request for current use taxation "Open space" classification with a Public Benefit Rating of 13 points, subject to the following requirements:

-Requirements for Property Enrolled in the Public Benefit Rating System Current Use Taxation Program owner (Owner) to the penalty, tax, and interest provisions of RCW 84.34 and assessment at true and fair value.
-The County Assessor and the King County Rural and Regional Services Section or its successor may re-evaluate the Property to determine whether removal of the open space designation is appropriate.
+Requirements for Property Enrolled in the Public Benefit Rating System Current Use Taxation Program

+1. Compliance with these requirements is necessary to continue to receive the tax benefits from the King County Public Benefit Rating System (PBRS) current use taxation program for the property enrolled in the program (Property).
+Failure to abide by these requirements can result in removal of current use designation and subject the property owner (Owner) to the penalty, tax, and interest provisions of RCW 84.34 and assessment at true and fair value.
+The King County Department of Assessments (DoA) and the Water and Land Resources Division, Director's Office, Agriculture, Forestry and Incentives Unit (AFI) or its successor may re-evaluate the Property to determine whether removal of the open space designation is appropriate.
 Removal shall follow the process in RCW 84.34.108.